Goodka7/MultiCloud-AI/README.md

 ---

 >**NOTE:** I changed the "image:" line to the ":latest" URI Image from the ECR instance I created.
+This can be found by clicking on the frontend image in ECR and clicking "copy URI".

 ---